andrew-h-lee/PostItBoard/README.md

 * Authentication for User (through Devise)
 * Create nested routes for comments
 * Add functionality to comments such as form partial, create action & partial file
-* Add timestamps
+* Users can add timestamps
-* Users allowed to create message or comment as well as modify or delete
+* Users allowed to create message or comment as well as edit or delete
 * includes CSS styles & content layout

 ## Prerequisites / Tools Used